raccoon-lang/raccoon/NOTES.md

 ## PARSER

-Unlike CPython's LL(1) parser, Corona uses a packrat parser and the language's grammar is specified in PEG notation.
+Unlike CPython's LL(1) parser, Raccoon uses a packrat parser and the language's grammar is specified in PEG notation.

 - Results of all paths that are taken are memoized.
 - A parse function result should always be an AST.
 Avoid returning a parse tree.